mythLabs/ideal-rails-api/README.md

-# README
+# Ideal Rails API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+##Features

-* Database creation
+* Serialization

-* Database initialization
+* CORS

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* API Versioning

-* ...
+* API Throttling

+* Authentication - Authorization - To Do

+* Testing - To Do

+* Swagger/API Documentation - To Do